 I’d read enough to know there were a slew of stories in the Bible, but I had no idea of their connection.
 The Old and New Testaments seemed like two completely separate books to me.
 One too old to truly relate to and the new one, vague and mysterious.
 However, I made the commitment to read daily, completely oblivious to how my world would soon be rocked.

 The first few months were hard!
 Mostly, because I compared myself to my friends.
 I wasn’t as smart as them.
 I didn’t hear from God like they did.
 What seemed complex to me, was simple to them.
 I hadn’t expected this and when it was a consistent ‘thing’, I had to fall back on my committment and just keep going even though I really just wanted to quit.

 The obedience it took was startling.
 Life was busy and sheer perserverence was required.

-One of the women suggested that I pray each morning before reading.
-My prayer was that I would have my own revelations and that the comparison thing would stop.
+In my frustration, I reached out to one of the women and she suggested that I pray each morning before reading.
+My prayer was that I would have deeper revelations and that the comparison thing would stop.
 And I prayed for a desire to read.

 I’d get my tea and my Bible and then I would pray with my hand on the words.
-Shockingly, instead of revelation, I received this freedom to question.
+Shockingly, I received this crazy new freedom to question.
 Sometimes my share of journaling on the discussion site was a long list of questions!
 The group would direct me to commentary where I could dig a little deeper.
 And then I had to decide what I thought about it.
 Sometimes I would agree, other times I wouldn’t and a lot of the times, I simply just didn’t know.
-Little by litte, I started having my own revelations and conversations with God as I read.
+Little by little, I started having my own deeper revelations and conversations with God as I read each morning.